 The only way China currently sees out of its mess is to innovate.
 It is investing in R&D, people and infrastructure to move up the value chain.
 It has also engaged in intellectual property theft, which has raised the ire of its trading partners.

 Many somewhat naively assume that China will win the technology war.
 After all, patents have surged since the Chinese started focusing more aggressively on growing their tech sector.
 The heavy hand of government, an aversion to critical thought and privacy concerns are all gremlins in the engine.
 China could easily be isolated from innovation elsewhere in the world, which will limit their own ability to innovate.

-The global economy is slowing and becoming more fragile.
+Bottom Line The global economy is slowing and becoming more fragile.
 These fragilities stem from a sequence of shifts, from aging to a related desire to turn back the clocks.
 This means we could repeat the mistakes of the past.
 A financial crisis cannot be ruled out, but could be averted.

 Much of the burden of stabilizing financial markets is on the shoulders of the Fed.
 Its tools to counter a crisis are more limited than they were the last time around.

 A better solution would be a 180 degree change in our trade policies.
 We need to join forces with our allies to leverage the power of peer pressure to bring China in line with the rest of the world.
 That means harnessing multilateral instead of bilateral trade agreements.
 The Trans-Pacific Partnership, which was abandoned by the administration, was designed to do this.
 Multilateral negotiations at this late stage in our political cycle are a heavy lift, given upcoming 2020 elections.